TechnionAI/Win14_15_HW1/ways/README.md

 This is the return type of [`load_map_from_csv`](#functions).

-#####Fields

-`generation` : `int`

-Represents the "sanpshot" of the speeds in the graph.
-This field is used by `link_speed` to decide the speed of a link for a specific generation.

-You can write and read freely to/from this field.

 #####Methods
 All the methods for [`dict`](https://docs.python.org/2/library/stdtypes.html#mapping-types-dict) are available here too.
 For example, `roads[15]` is the Junction whose index is 15.